freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/14-responsive-web-design-22/learn-html-forms-by-building-a-registration-form/60fadce90f85c50d0bb0dd4f.md

 # --description--

-Para dar a los elementos `fieldset` un poco de separación, selecciónalos y dales un `border-bottom` de `3px solid #3b3b4f`.
+To give the `fieldset` elements a bit of separation, select them and give them a `border-bottom` of `3px solid #3b3b4f`.

 # --hints--